 by Matt Slick

 No, Christians do not get re-justified.
-Justification is the legal declaration of God where He credits to the believer the righteousness of Christ (Philippians 3:9) by faith (Romans 5:1).
-Our justification is a one time event that happens when we trust in Christ for the forgiveness of our sins.
+Justification is the legal declaration of God where he credits to the believer the righteousness of Christ (Philippians 3:9) by faith (Romans 5:1).
+Our justification is a one time-event that happens when we trust in Christ for the forgiveness of our sins.
 It is a once for all occurrence.

-Furthermore, to be 'rejustified' would mean that we were justified at one point (saved) and then lost our salvation (unjustified) and then regained our salvation so as to become justified again.
+Furthermore, to be 'rejustified' would mean that we were justified at one point (saved), and then lost our salvation (unjustified), and then regained our salvation so as to become justified again.
 But, Jesus taught us that we cannot lose our salvation (John 6:39).

-So, this justification occurs when we believe (Romans 5:1) and is not the result of works (Romans 3:28; 4:1-4).
+So, this justification occurs when we believe (Romans 5:1), and is not the result of works (Romans 3:28; 4:1-4).

-However, false religious systems teach that our salvation is dependent upon our ability to remain faithful whether it be by continuing to believe or by belief and a combination of doing good.
-Either way, such false teachings would imply that a person could become saved (justified), unsaved (unjustified), saved again (justified), etc. But again, this is against what Jesus taught in John 6:39 and in John 10: 27-28.
+However, false religious systems teach that our salvation is dependent upon our ability to remain faithful, whether it be by continuing to believe, or by belief and a combination of doing good.
+Either way, such false teachings would imply that a person could become saved (justified), unsaved (unjustified), saved again (justified), etc. But again, this is against what Jesus taught in John 6:39 in John 10: 27-28.
 We cannot lose our salvation; otherwise, it would mean that Jesus failed to carry out the will of God the Father as is referenced in John 6:39.